 What's the sound quality like?

 These earphones are designed to sound good with any genre of music and that they do with an impressive clarity for the price.
-When listening to Godspeed by Frank Ocean, you can hear how expansive the sound is as the guitar and piano flow from the left to right ear before the vocals kick in.
+When listening to Godspeed by Frank Ocean, you can hear how expansive the sound is like the guitar and piano flow from the left to right ear before the vocals kick in.

 Should I buy them?

 If you’re looking for good value, balanced earphones for a very reasonable price, the Brainwavz S0 should definitely be on your list.
-You get noise isolation, which generally costs more than the £25 price tag.
+You get noise isolation, which generally costs more than the modest price tag.